Sanliurfa Turkey Travel Guide

 Small Lokantas deliver hearty, affordable, home-style meals.
 The bazaar area has many budget-friendly options.

-Explore the Kapalı Çarşı for economical choices.
+Explore the Kapalı Çarşı for affordable choices.

 Less common or openly consumed in conservative Sanliurfa.
 Raki is not widely available.
 Some upscale hotels or international restaurants might serve beer or wine.